validatedpatterns/docs/industrial-edge/troubleshooting.md

 ### Subscriptions not being installed

 #### Symptom: Install seems to "freeze" at a specific point.
 Expected operators do not install in the cluster.
-**Cause:**: It is possible an operator was requested to be installed that isn't allowed to be installed on this version of OpenShift.
+**Cause:** It is possible an operator was requested to be installed that isn't allowed to be installed on this version of OpenShift.

 **Resolution:**
 In general, use the project-supplied `global.options.UseCSV` setting of `False`.
 This requests the current, best version of the operator available.
 If a specific CSV (Cluster Service Version) is requested but unavailable, that operator will not be able to install at all, and when an operator fails to install, that may have a cascading effect on other operators.